IBM/ibm-spectrum-scale-csi/README.md

 ### Option A: Manually

-If you've built the image as outlined above and tagged it, you can easily run the following to deploy the operator manually:
+If you've built the image as outlined above and tagged it, you can easily run the following to deploy the operator manually, for openshift use "oc" instead of "kubectl"

 ``` bash
 cd ${OPERATOR_DIR}/stable/ibm-spectrum-scale-csi-operator-bundle/operators/ibm-spectrum-scale-csi-operator